GeopJr/Calligraphy/CODE_OF_CONDUCT.md

  * **Influencing or encouraging inappropriate behavior.** If you influence or encourage another person to violate the Code of Conduct, you may face the same consequences as if you had violated the Code of Conduct.
  * **Possession of an offensive weapon at a GNOME event.** This includes anything deemed to be a weapon by the event organizers.

+### Safety versus Comfort

-The GNOME community prioritizes marginalized people's safety over privileged people's comfort.
-The committee will not act on complaints regarding:
+The GNOME community prioritizes marginalized people's safety over privileged people's comfort, for example in situations involving:

  * "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
  * Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
  * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
  * Communicating boundaries or criticizing oppressive behavior in a "tone" you don't find congenial

 The examples listed above are not against the Code of Conduct.
-If you have questions about the above statements, please [read this document](https://github.com/sagesharp/code-of-conduct-template/blob/master/code-of-conduct/example-reversisms.md#supporting-diversity).
+If you have questions about the above statements, please [read our document on Supporting Diversity](https://wiki.gnome.org/Foundation/CodeOfConduct/SupportingDiversity).

+Outreach and diversity efforts directed at under-represented groups are permitted under the code of conduct.
+For example, a social event for women would not be classified as being outside the Code of Conduct under this provision.

+Basic expectations for conduct are not covered by the "reverse-ism clause" and would be enforced irrespective of the demographics of those involved.
+For example, racial discrimination will not be tolerated, irrespective of the race of those involved.
+Nor would unwanted sexual attention be tolerated, whatever someone's gender or sexual orientation.
+Members of our community have the right to expect that participants in the project will uphold these standards.

 If a participant engages in behavior that violates this code of conduct, the GNOME Code of Conduct committee may take any action they deem appropriate.
 Examples of consequences are outlined in the [Committee Procedures Guide](https://wiki.gnome.org/Foundation/CodeOfConduct/CommitteeProcedures).